 - Chocolate liqueur (optional) Brands like Niederegger add liqueur to the chocolate shell.

 - Put the ingredients in a food processor or stand mixer and blitz them.

 - With your fingers or a spatula, knead and press the dough together.

-- Then pick it up with your hands and shape into log.
-Then wrap in plastic wrap and refrigerate.
+- Pick it up with your hands and shape into log.
+Then wrap log in plastic wrap and refrigerate.
 It will firm up so you can slice it.
 You can also freeze it in an airtight container if, for example, you are saving it to make Marzipan Stollen bread.

 - Sprinkle some powdered sweetener onto your work surface.
 Then, roll it out with a rolling pin and make cookies with cookie-cutters.
 If you don't have a rolling pin, put some parchment paper on top of the keto marzipan and use a bottle such as a wine bottle to roll it out.
 Store the cookies in an airtight container and refrigerate.
 They will get a little firmer in the refrigerator.